webplatform/docs/tutorials/javascript_best_practices/index.md

 This is a no-brainer but it is scary how often you will come across variables like <code>x1</code>, <code>fe2</code> or <code>xbqne</code> in JavaScript, or — on the other end of the spectrum — variable names like <code>incrementorForMainLoopWhichSpansFromTenToTwenty</code> or <code>createNewMemberIfAgeOverTwentyOneAndMoonIsFull</code>.

 None of these make much sense — good variable and function names should be easy to understand and tell you what is going on — not more and not less.
-One trap to "avoid is marrying values and functionality in names".
+One trap to avoid is marrying values and functionality in names.
 A function called <code>isLegalDrinkingAge()</code> makes more sense than <code>isOverEighteen()</code> as the legal drinking age varies from country to country, and there are other things than drinking to consider that are limited by age.

 '''Hungarian notation''' is a good variable naming scheme to adopt (there are [http://en.wikipedia.org/wiki/Identifier_naming_convention#Metadata_and_hybrid_conventions other naming schemes] to consider), the advantage being that you know what something is supposed to be and not just what it is.

 For example, if you have a variable called <code>familyName</code> and it is supposed to be a string, you would write it as <code>sFamilyName</code> in “Hungarian”.
 An object called <code>member</code> would be <code>oMember</code> and a Boolean called <code>isLegal</code> would be <code>bIsLegal</code>.It is very informative for some, but seems like extra overhead to others — it is really up to you whether you use it or not.

 Keeping to English is a good idea, too.
-Programming languages are in English, so why not keep this as a logical step for the rest of your code.
+Programming languages are in English, so why not keep this as a logical step for the rest of your code?
 Having spent some time debugging Korean and Slovenian code, I can assure you it is not much fun for a non-native speaker.

 See your code as a narrative.
 If you can read line by line and understand what is going on, well done.
 If you need to use a sketchpad to keep up with the flow of logic, then your code needs some work.
-Try reading Dostojewski if you want a comparison to the real world — I got lost on a page with 14 Russian names, 4 of which were pseudonyms.
-Don't write code like that — it might make it more art than product, but this is rarely a good thing.
+Try reading Dostoyevsky if you want a comparison to the real world — I got lost on a page with 14 Russian names, 4 of which were pseudonyms.
+Do not write code like that — it might make it more art than product, but this is rarely a good thing.

 == Avoid globals ==

 Global variables and function names are an incredibly bad idea.
 The reason is that every JavaScript file included in the page runs in the same scope.
 If you have global variables or functions in your code, scripts included after yours that contain the same variable and function names will overwrite your variables/functions.

-There are several workarounds to avoid using globals — we’ll go through them one by one now.
+There are several workarounds to avoid using globals — we will go through them one by one now.
 Say you have three functions and a variable like this:

 <pre>var current = null;
 function init(){...}